-Biogen resurrects Alzheimer's drug; shares jump 35%
+Biogen resurrects Alzheimer's drug; shares jump 37%

-(Reuters) - Biogen Inc revealed surprise plans to seek U.S. regulatory approval for its Alzheimer’s treatment aducanumab on Tuesday, saying new analysis of clinical trials showed promise, just months after it had shelved two studies.
+(Reuters) - Biogen Inc (BIIB.O) on Tuesday made a surprising reversal on its Alzheimer’s treatment with plans now to seek U.S. regulatory approval, after data from more patients in two discontinued studies showed that the drug improved cognition at high doses.

-The drugmaker’s shares, which has been under pressure from investors to beef up its drug development pipeline and also reported a better-than-expected third quarter profit, soared 35%, more than erasing all of its losses so far this year.
+The drugmaker’s shares soared 37% in premarket trade, erasing most of their losses this year that came after it abandoned two studies for the drug.

-Biogen and partner Eisai Co Ltd had in March decided to end two late-stage trials of aducanumab based on a so-called “futility analysis” of data, which revealed the trials had little hope of succeeding.
+Biogen and partner Eisai Co Ltd (4523.T) had in March decided to end two late-stage trials of aducanumab based on a so-called “futility analysis” of data, which revealed the trials had little hope of succeeding.

-The failure of treatment, which was widely expected to be the Biogen’s next blockbuster treatment, spurred demands on Wall Street for it to spend more on product acquisitions at a time when its peers have splurged out billions of dollars on deals.
+The failure of the treatment, which was widely expected to be Biogen’s next blockbuster treatment, spurred demands on Wall Street for it to spend more on product acquisitions at a time when its peers have splurged on billions of dollars in deals.

-The company said more data became available after the two studies that were discontinued in March, resulting in a larger dataset and a new analysis showed a positive outcome for the trial.
+The company said more data became available after the two studies were discontinued in March, resulting in a larger dataset and a new analysis showed that one of the trials met the main goal, while the other did not.

 Patients who received aducanumab experienced significant benefits on measures of cognition and function such as memory, orientation and language, Biogen said.